smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Images/index.md

 To learn how to use images once they are uploaded, please see [Text, Images, and Buttons](Displaying a User Interface/Text Images and Buttons).

 ## Checking if Graphics are Supported
 Before uploading images to a head unit you should first check if the head unit supports graphics.
 If not, you should avoid uploading unnecessary image data.
-To check if graphics are supported, @[iOS]look at the `SDLManager`'s `registerResponse`'s ,`displayCapabilities` property once the `SDLManager` has started successfully.!@ @![android,javaSE,javaEE] use the `getCapability()` method of a valid `SystemCapabilityManager` obtained from `sdlManager.getSystemCapabilityManager()` to find out the display capabilities of the head unit.!@
+To check if graphics are supported, @![iOS]look at the `SDLManager`'s `registerResponse`'s ,`displayCapabilities` property once the `SDLManager` has started successfully.!@ @![android,javaSE,javaEE] use the `getCapability()` method of a valid `SystemCapabilityManager` obtained from `sdlManager.getSystemCapabilityManager()` to find out the display capabilities of the head unit.!@

 @![iOS]
 ##### Objective-C